zoff-music/zoff-twitch-bot/README.md

 I'm a bot!
 If you want to use me for listening to Zoff (https://zoff.me) while streaming, and allowing people to request songs through the chat, I'm your guy (or bot).

-To have me join your channel, send "!join ZOFF_CHANNEL" in the chat here.
+To have me join your channel, send "!join CHANNELNAME" in the chat here.
 If you're using any userpasswords or adminpasswords on your Zoff channel, you can send the join command in a Whisper to me.
-Then send "!join ZOFF_CHANNEL USERPASSWORD ADMINPASSWORD".
+Then send "!join CHANNELNAME USERPASSWORD ADMINPASSWORD".

+Example: If you want the bot to join the channel "kasperrt", with the userpasword: "userpass1" and adminpassword: "adminpass1", you could send: "!join kasperrt userpass1 adminpass1".

 If you don't have an adminpassword, you can just leave this blank, but if you have an adminpassword, but not userpassword, you have to enter a dummy-text here, for example "foo".